Assignment 2: Box Office Trivia

 The above command should send the contents of the trial1.txt data file out on to standard output.
 We also included that test as a part of your Makefile so you can also type the following to check your setup.

-make checkAnother command you might try is this one:
+make checkAnother command you might try is below.
+What should it do?

 ./boxoffice -sort-gross < data/G.txt | ./boxoffice -take 1